richemslie/galvanise_zero/doc/reversi_record.md

 Plan
 ----
+(rough)

-20 generations with 2 samples per game - 10k each, 200k total
+* 20 generations with 2 samples per game - 10k each, 200k total

-15 generations with 4 samples per game - 40k each, 600k total
+* 15 generations with 4 samples per game - 40k each, 600k total
-15 generations with 6 samples per game - 40k each.
+* 15 generations with 6 samples per game - 40k each.
 600k total

-15 generations with 8 samples per game - 60k each.
+* 15 generations with 8 samples per game - 60k each.
 800k total
-15 generations with 10 samples per game - 60k each.
+* 15 generations with 10 samples per game - 60k each.
 800k total

 major features testing